 Directed by Lee Lewis

-- Very strong violence that some viewers may find distressing – Act 1 concludes with a shooting that is enacted on stage and referred to throughout the production
+- A scene depicting graphic violence, gun shots and theatrical blood – Act 1 concludes with a shooting that is enacted on stage and referred to throughout the production

 An Ideal Husband